hoshangk/Machine_Learning_Model_deployment_on_AWS/README.md

 Here I have given provision to the user to change the value of n_estimator in Random Forest Algorithm.
 This value plays an importatnt role to change the performance of the model.

 Let's see how the model works.

+VVIMP:
+1. Create a main folder e.g. Webapp
+2. Create a folder inside Webapp/model and move all .pkl files in this folder
+3. Create a folder inside Webapp/templates and mode all .html files in it.
+4. Keep app.py inside Webapp/

+This should be directory structure.
+If you dont want to follow it then you have to change the path inside the py file and html files accordingly.